Ananya-Addisu/JERICHO-jammer/README.md

 # Remote UAV Attacks & Disruption of Their Operation | MAVlink Protocol
-Remote Drones Attacks &amp; Disruption of Their Operation, Ariel University Final Project, 2020
+Remote Drones Attacks &amp; Disruption of Their Operation, part of the JERICHO Project

 ## Introduction
 There are various types of communication channels between a drone and its base station.